The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 “Just nearly,” Adam said.
 “Cain and Abel brought the students in a little while ago.”

 “Well, ladies,” Peril said, thrusting out both his elbows.
 “Let’s get this first duty out of the way so we can enjoy the rest of the day, hmmm?”
-The women accepted the offer begrudgingly, and they took each arm.
+With a certain amount of caution, the women accepted the offer and took each arm.
 The group strode toward the main buildings, Peril whistling lightly as they went.

 “Come on, or we’ll be late!” a young voice cried as they raced across the cobblestones.
 The voice belonged to a boy with short red hair.